 , take some time to pin down what the feeling is about – even if you’re in the middle of a conversation with your child.
 You might even need to take a break so you can work out how you’re going to deal with your feelings.
 This isn’t always easy and takes practice, so be kind to yourself and your child as you learn better ways of dealing with conflict.

 There is a difference between conflict and violence.
 Conflict, disagreement and some anger are OK – but violence is not OK.

 Teenagers are still learning about what’s OK and what isn’t.
-They might still be learning where the line is between conflict and violence – for example, in fights with siblings – and you can help.
+They might still be learning where the line is between conflict and violence – for example, in fights with siblings.
+You can help with this.

-But if a teenager is becoming violent – for example, damaging property, yelling or swearing excessively, hitting or making threats to harm something or someone – you need to set clear boundaries to show him that he has crossed the line and his behaviour isn’t acceptable.
+But if your child is damaging property, yelling or swearing excessively, hitting or making threats to harm something or someone, you need to set clear boundaries.
+It’s important to show him that he has crossed the line and his behaviour isn’t acceptable.

 If your child is showing early signs of violent behaviour, it can help to:

 - give her a clear message that the behaviour is not OK

 - tell her that you won’t speak with her while she’s in that state

 - let her know that you’re willing to talk to her and work things out together when she has calmed down